andycroll/andycroll.com/_posts/2017/2017-11-26-choose-uuids-for-model-ids-in-rails.md

 ## But why?

-This is a case where you are making a choice toward a little more complexity, but for good reasons.

-UUIDs allow you to assign model IDs in distributed systems without worrying about collisions. e.g. If you’re using a client-side JavaScript application.
+Using UUIDs as the `id` in your Rails models instead of incrementing integers helps you avoid collisions.
+The UUIDs are _globally_ unique meaning you can know that different models cannot possibly have the same `id` and you can even assign them client-side or in other systems.

-With an incrementing integer ids you can see the growth of data from outside i.e. ID 5 is the fifth record created.
+With an incrementing integer `id` the size of your data can be inferred from the outside i.e. `id` 5 is the fifth record created.
 With UUIDs no-one can guess the size of your database tables, which might be information you are keen to keep secret.
 You _can_ get round this by generating ‘public ids’ or 'slugs' for exposed URLs… but then, why not use a built-in tool.

-From a security perspective using UUIDs prevents the situation where a malicious attacker could attempt to gain access to data based on guessing IDs in your URLs.
+From a security perspective, using UUIDs prevents the situation where a malicious attacker could attempt to gain access to data by guessing a model `id` in your URLs.
 UUIDs are extremely hard to guess.

+This _is_ a case where you are making a choice toward a little more complexity, but for good reasons.

 ### Why not?

-If you’re using PostgreSQL, this is a straightforward change and has little performance cost.
-MySQL is a more complicated proposition.
+If you’re using PostgreSQL this is a straightforward change and has little performance cost.
+MySQL is a more complicated proposition and I wouldn't bother.

 ActiveRecord’s `first` and `last` scopes work in an unexpected way with UUID ids.
 You can no longer assume the ‘highest’ `id` is the most recent, which could be confusing for new developers to your codebase.

-Transferring to non-integer IDs in a running production system is fiddly and fraught with opportunities to shoot yourself in the foot.
-This might be something to do for brand new projects unless you have a good reason.
+Using UUIDs is an good idea in brand new projects, but it might be wise to avoid transferring to UUIDs in an running production system unless you have a good reason to do so.